One year in and the momentum has stalled

 If anyone lives in the Southampton area and meets the criteria to set this up locally, then I’d love to join in!

-I’ve had a few problems with my hybrid bike recently (which were exacerbated by the number of trees that I’ve had to carry it over… it’s been very windy here), so I’ve not been cycling to work every day.
+I’ve had a few problems with my hybrid bike recently (which were exacerbated by the number of trees that I’ve had to carry it over… it’s been very windy here).
+As a consequence, I’ve not been cycling to work every day.
 Anyway, I recently learned about two useful websites:

 - Veloviewer.com This website makes it easy to extract data from Strava.